Der-Eddy/discord_bot/README.md

     __modrole__ = 'Moderators'
     __kawaiichannel__ = '207909155556687872' #OPTIONAL specified a channel where the :kawaii commands gets this pinned messages
-    __botlogchannel__ = '165175306561388545' #Channel where the bot logs EVERYTHING, also from other servers
+    __botlogchannel__ = '165175306561388545' #Channel where the bot logs EVERYTHING, also from other servers __github__ = 'False' #OPTIONAL logs new commits of this bot into a specific channel, sorry hardcoded!

 Eine Auflistung aller Befehle gibt es unter `:help` (Standardpräfix)